 After age 65, account owners can make withdrawals from their HSA for any expense without penalty.
 However, withdrawals for anything other than eligible medical expenses are taxed as income.

 Account owners can make ‘catch-up’ contributions of up to $1,000 over the annual contribution limit in the year they turn 55.
 People can make the extra contributions before their 55th birthday, as long as it’s within the same calendar year.

 9. Cover COBRA and Medicare Premiums

-As a general rule, a person cannot use an HSA to cover the cost of insurance premiums with two exceptions: first, those who were separated from their employer can pay the cost of their COBRA premiums; and second, people 65 years old or older can pay for Medicare Part B, Part D, and Medicare Advantage (Medicare HMO) premiums.
+Generally, a person cannot use an HSA to cover the cost of insurance premiums with two exceptions.
+First, those who were separated from their employer can pay the cost of their COBRA premiums.
+And second, people 65 years old or older can pay for Medicare Part B, Part D, and Medicare Advantage (Medicare HMO) premiums.
 However, HSAs cannot be used to pay Medigap insurance premiums.

 10. Change of Healthcare Plans?
 No Problem

 To become eligible for an HSA, a person must be covered by a High Deductible Health Plan (HDHP).
 Once the HSA is established, the person owns the account.
 If that person switches to a plan that is not an HDHP, the HSA funds can cover eligible medical expenses that occur under the new plan.
 However, the account owner cannot deposit more funds into the account unless they become covered under an HDHP again.